-The main indicator of whether workers in an organisation will be likely to have their health affected by their work is the working conditions.
-In workplaces where less concern is given to risk assessments and the prevention of stress, and where there is generally seen to be poor management, workers are far more likely to have higher rates of absence and illness.
+In workplaces where less concern is given to risk assessments and the prevention of stress, and where there is generally seen to be poor working conditions, workers are far more likely to have higher rates of absence and illness.
 Another major factor is whether management treat their workforce with respect and involve them.